Combined authorities and combined county authorities: County deals

 Hertfordshire districts have given support for a deal, but was not included in the 2022 white paper.

-A leadership board has been formed by Staffordshire; and its constituent districts, with an invitation to unitary Stoke-on-Trent.
+A leadership board has been formed by Staffordshire County Council; and its constituent districts, with an invitation to unitary Stoke-on-Trent.
 There is some interest in devolution talks, but requiring Stoke-on-Trent's participation.

 For Surrey and Warwickshire, discussions are ongoing between local authorities and the government on respective eventual deals.